feathersjs/docs/databases/mongoose.md

 ## Modifying results with the `toObject` hook

-The records returned from a query are Mongoose documents, so they can't be modified directly (You won't be able to delete properties from them).
+Unless you passed `lean: true` when initializing your service, the records returned from a query are Mongoose documents, so they can't be modified directly (You won't be able to delete properties from them).

 To get around this, you can use the included `toObject` hook to convert the Mongoose documents into plain objects.
-Let's modify the before-hooks setup in the feathers-hooks example, above, to this:
+Let's modify the before hook's setup in the feathers-hooks example, above, to this:

 ```js
 app.service('todos').before({